chef/chef-web-docs/content/chef_license_accept.md

 1. Alternatively, users can set `HAB_LICENSE="<value>"` as an environment variable.
   `<value>` can be specified as one of the following:
     1. `accept` - Accepts the license and persists a marker file locally.
 Future invocations do not require accepting the license again.
     1. `accept-no-persist` - accepts the license without persisting an marker file.
-Future invocation will require accepting the licensen again.
+Future invocation will require accepting the license again.

 If the license isn't accepted through either of these methods, Habitat will request acceptance through an interactive prompt.